 Gated content assets like white papers are one of the pillars of digital marketing.
 Website visitors trade their contact details for your expert knowledge.
 Not only is this a brilliant way to fill your funnel with leads, but a quality white paper also allows you to position your brand as a thought leader in a given domain.

 Unfortunately, marketers have been slow to adapt to the way most people today use websites.

 While web developers have adopted mobile-first design to accommodate the vast numbers of visitors browsing the web with mobile devices, producers of white papers continue to use PDFs — a legacy file format from 1993 that is neither responsive nor measurable.

 Because PDFs are fixed-layout documents, they are virtually impossible to read on smaller screens.
-This means that over 50 percent of your visitors (the current estimate of mobile traffic) are likely to never read your white paper after downloading it.
+This means that over 50 percent of your visitors (the current estimate of mobile traffic from Statista) are likely to never read your white paper after downloading it.